The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 CTA 2010, s 439(2); Simon’s Taxes D3.102

-There are links to further guidance on the definitions of ‘participator’, ‘director’ and ‘control’ below.
+See below for further guidance on the definitions of ‘participator’, ‘director’ and ‘control’.

 See Example 1.